 The most important thing to know about getting to St. John is there is no airport on the island.
 You have to fly into St. Thomas and then take a ferry to St. John.
 We were able to book a private taxi from the airport to Red Hook, which is where one of the public ferries is located.
 The ride from the airport to Red Hook is about 40 minutes or less.
 The Red Hook Ferry has frequent ferry times, and it takes only 20 minutes to get to St. John.
 This sounds a little more complicated than is actually is – we had a very smooth experience.
 I purchased our ferry tickets online right here.
 There is another ferry as well, including a car ferry, but we rented our car on St. John.

 Also, you do NOT need a passport if you’re from the US!
 However, having them helped expedite our airport experience on our way back home.
 Currently, we only needed a negative PCR Covid test within 5 days of arrival to the island that we needed to submit through their travel portal as well as show proof of upon arrival.
-We did not need a test to return.
-However, I’m sure these guidelines will change so check into the current guidelines if you’re reading this post in the future.
+We did not need a test to return. **UPDATED 4/4/22: Please head to the USVI Travel Portal for the most up to date info!**

 And on the note of renting a car, you HAVE to rent a Jeep Wrangler.
 HAVE TO.
 And book it SOON after you book your trip because they run out!
 St. John is very hilly, so you need 4WD.
 They also drive on the opposite side of the road than we do in the US, so it took a little adjustment!
 I kept repeating, “KEEP LEFT!”
 If you know, you know, haha.
 There are a variety of Jeep rentals on the island.
 I advise finding a company that will pick you up at the ferry, or one you can easily walk to from the ferry dock.
 They’re all pretty much right there anyway!